vanallenlab/schadendorf-pd1/README.md

 Additional Instructions:

 Download the following files from the Nature Medicine website and add them to the 'data/' directory:
-CNA_matrix.xlsx
+- CNA_matrix.xlsx
-RNA_TPM_matrix.txt
+- RNA_TPM_matrix.txt
-Supplemental_Tables.xlsx
+- Supplemental_Tables.xlsx
-Supplementary_Data.xlsx
+- Supplementary_Data.xlsx

-unzip the 'addData.zip' files
+unzip the 'addData.zip' files before running the notebook

 Please contact a corresponding author for any questions, comments, or concerns regarding the paper in general.